 How to acclimate your cat to their new home:

 - Stick to the daily routine they’re used to.
-Fee and play with your cat(s) at the times they’re used to.
+Fee and play with your cat(s) at times they’re used to.
 Routine makes them feel safe!

 - Keep their old things.
 You may feel inspired to buy new beds, toys, and accessories... but you should keep your cat’s familiar comforts around and replace these items one at a time.

 - Create a little sanctuary and give them space.
 Where did your cat(s) love to retreat in (or near) your old home?
 Can you create a similar setup for them at your new home?
-Even the most social cats need alone time, and you may notice they want to be alone more while they’re adjusting.
-A familiar rug, bed, or other items that smell like their previous pad will really help.
+Even the most social cats need alone time, and you may notice they want to be alone more while adjusting.
+A familiar rug, bed, or other items that smell like their previous pad will help.